jelovac/mysql-coding-style/README.md

 * Order direction keyword MUST not be omitted.
 * Column name MUST be specified inline with the ORDER BY keyword when ordered by a single column.
 * Column name MUST be specified separately on a new line, indented below the ORDER BY keyword, when ordered by multiple columns.
-* Column separator - COMMA - MUST ne positioned after the column and not before.
+* Column separator - COMMA - MUST be positioned after the column and not before.

 ### LIMIT clause